MaazSiddiqi/zen/README.md

 ## Roadmap

 The essence of zen is to be simple.
 I would love to build more robust features that still keep this simple user experience at its core.

 If you have any suggestions or features you would like to see, create an issue or submit a PR!

-I've thought of a few things I would like to add myself:
+Planned improvements:

-- A global zen command registry, storing global aliases.
-Local aliases override globals
+- **Shell completion** - Tab completion for registered aliases
-- `zz` to list currently available commands
+- **Alias templates** - Share and import common alias sets across projects
-- running servers with zen keeps track of the server process, allowing to kill any outstanding servers you don't want from an fzf view.
-Tackles the `kill on port` problem
+- **Command history** - Track recent alias executions for better workflow insights

 ## Contributing